 Working with children and vulnerable adults

-If you apply for a job or volunteer in a role providing services to, or having close and regular supervision of children or vulnerable adults, you will normally need to get an enhanced check.
+If you apply for a job or volunteer in a role providing services to, or having close and regular supervision of children or vulnerable adults, usually you'll need an enhanced check.

 An enhanced check must be applied for through a registered body.
-The organisation or body that you are working for will tell you what you need to do.
+The organisation or body you are working for will tell you what to do.

-If the position is home based, registered bodies must indicate this on the application.
-You have a home based occupation if you:
+If the position is home based, registered bodies must say this on the application.
+You have a home based role if you:

-- carry out some or all of your work with children or adults in your home
+- do some or all of your work with children or adults in your home

-- live with someone who is being, or has been AccessNI checked because they work with children or carry out some or all of their work from home
+- live with someone who is being, or has been AccessNI-checked because they work with children or do some or all of their work from home

 When AccessNI searches and checks your criminal history, they provide a disclosure certificate with any criminal records.
 Unspent convictions appear on a basic disclosure certificate.
 Cautions, spent and unspent convictions appear on a standard or enhanced certificate.